hkeiken/terraform-azurerm-vmseries-gwlb/examples/gwlb_with_vmseries/README.md

      git clone https://github.com/hkeiken/terraform-azurerm-vmseries-gwlb/
      cd terraform-azurerm-vmseries-gwlb/examples/gwlb_with_vmseries/

 * Copy `example.tfvars` to `terraform.tfvars` and adjust it to your needs.
-Changes are typically in the 'name_prefix' and bootstrap_storages.bootstrap.name
+Changes are typically in the 'name_prefix' and 'bootstrap_name'

      cp example.tfvars terraform.tfvars